DPOK: Reinforcement Learning for Fine-tuning Text-to-Image Diffusion Models: More Experimental Results

 \subsection{Multi-prompt Training}

 Here we report more details for multi-prompt training.
-We still use the learning rate $10^{-5}$ as the single prompt setting, but increase the batch size per sampling step to $n=45$ for stable training.
+We still use the same setting in Appendix~\ref{app:exp}, but 1) increase the batch size per sampling step to $n=45$ for stable training; 2) use a smaller KL weight $\beta=0.001$; 3) use extra value learning for variance reduction.
+For value learning, we use a larger learning rate $10^{-4}$ and batch size 256.
 Also, we train for a longer time for multi-prompt such that it utilizes $50000$ online samples.
+See sample images in Figure~\ref{fig:drawbench-coco}.